 Health, PE and Recreation

-Assistant Professors: S. Barkley (chair), B. Gerry, D. Krauth
+Assistant Professors: B. Gerry, S. Herrmann, D. Krauth

 Health, Physical Education, and Recreation is a multidimensional discipline that focuses on the study of human movement as it relates to enhanced motor performance and improved health and fitness.
 A primary objective is for individuals to develop a lifespan involvement in physical activity and health-related behaviors.